sailendrachettri/asmi-checklist/README.md

 # Checklist - Plan you day

-- The checklist application will help you to organized you day.
+- The checklist application will help you to organized your day.

 ## Tech Stack

 **Design:** CSS

-**API:** api-ninjas
+**API:** api-ninjas & rapidapi.com

 **Language:** Javascript